JJKatz42/BU_Chatbot/strawman_end_to_end/README.md

-# What is the strawman
-### The following is a strawman end-to-end solution for the BUChatbot
+# The following is a strawman end-to-end solution for the BUChatbot
-What is a strawman?
+### What is a strawman?
 - A strawman version of a product is a prototype solution to a problem, built on incomplete information and ideas that have not been fully thought through.
 The purpose of the strawman is to (even though it's in a rough state) help ensure everyone involved has a common understanding of the concept.

 ### Capabilities of the strawman: